ejaz0/ejaz0/README.md

 - Based in Sweden
 - Bachelor's in Software Engineering
-- Especially interested in backend development
+- Especially interested in backend development and cloud infrastructure
 - Always learning, building, and improving

 ---